by Bruce Hunt

 The first tower was lit in May 1895 in the heart of Hyde Park, a “streetcar suburb” then on the north edge of town, and the other towers were lit soon afterward.
 The dam collapsed in a flood in 1900, and Austin’s dreams of economic development went with it.
 But the city-owned electric utility survived, and while Detroit and other cities abandoned their arc light towers in the 1910s in favor of simpler street-level incandescent lights, Austin stuck with its moonlight towers long enough for them to become much-loved curiosities.

-In the 1920s the city replaced the arc lights atop the towers with dimmer but less troublesome incandescent bulbs, in 1936 these gave way to mercury vapor lamps, and later to the metal-halide bulbs that are still used today — brighter than the incandescent bulbs, but no match for the old arc lights.*
+In the 1920s the city replaced the arc lights atop the towers with dimmer but less troublesome incandescent bulbs.
+In 1936 these gave way to mercury vapor lamps, and later to the metal-halide bulbs that are still used on most of the towers today, though they are gradually being replaced with new LED bulbs — all brighter than the old incandescent bulbs, but no match for the original arc lights.**

 About half of the original thirty-one towers have come down over the years, and several have been relocated; two that were recently removed to make way for downtown construction are now awaiting new homes.
 Since 1976, all have been listed in the National Register of Historic Places.